Bluemi/linear-algebra-testcase/README.md

 ## Limitations / Risks
 - To evaluate custom-transformations the python builtin `eval()` is used, which allows arbitrary code execution.
 For example you could use `exit()` as formula to end the program.
 So be a bit careful.
-- The first kind of transformated-objects is not supported for 3d-transformation matrices (WIP).
+- The first kind of transformed-objects is not supported for 3d-transformation matrices (WIP).
 - The formula editor is very limited.
 No cursor position and only very basic editing possibilities.
 - Many more...
-- The code is in a horribly shape.
+- The code is in a horrible shape.
 Maybe I will find time to tidy up a bit.
 Probably not...